William Rapisarda teaches the online Supply Chain Management program at Herzing, and is an Associate Category Manager with Cabela's Canada

 Eventually, I moved on to a retail buyer position where I dealt in clothing and sporting goods.
 I built my skills as a negotiator and became a very effective buyer.
 After a couple of years, I was hired by Motor Coach Industries and promoted to Senior Buyer.

 Here, I worked more with the strategic aspects of procurement.
 I also gained experience in lean manufacturing, Kanban, production cells, material handling, working in cross-functional teams, and the corporate hierarchy.

 I managed vendors, negotiated contracts, and sourced new products from around the world.
 My portfolio was in the millions of dollars.
 Nine years later, I moved back to retail, and am currently working at Cabela’s Canada as an Associate Category Manager.

-In the evenings, I become instructor extraordinaire and help students with their assignments, discuss real life supply chain scenarios, mentor students, mark assignment, and grade exams.
+In the evenings, I become instructor extraordinaire and help students with their assignments, discuss real-life supply chain scenarios, mentor students, mark assignments, and grade exams.
 I love every minute of it.

 William: I first had the opportunity to mentor buyers at Motor Coach industries.
 I quickly discovered that I was good at helping them through situations with vendors to achieve the desired goal, and all the other good stuff that goes along with being a buyer.

 I want to pass along everything I've learned to the next generation.
 My mission is to ensure Herzing students leave the Supply Chain Management program with the proper tools to build successful careers in this industry.

 Q: What is the most important skill students learn in your class?
 The biggest takeaway?

 William: The most important skill students learn in my class is how to become a real supply chain professional.
 We learn about each stage in the supply chain process, and how to handle all kinds of challenges and scenarios.